Ping Fu: Geomagic

 In 1996, Marc Andreessen's success with his own company, Netscape, inspired UIUC to encourage entrepreneurship and Fu developed the idea for a company that would combine manufacturing and digital technology, including 3D modeling software, the concept of which she called the "Personal Factory".
 She founded Geomagic with her then-husband, Herbert Edelsbrunner, whose research formed the basis for the initial software to be developed by the company.
 In 1997, she left the NCSA to begin operations at Geomagic, taking on the role of CEO.
 The company was originally named Raindrop Geomagic and was based in Champaign-Urbana, Illinois.
 It was founded with the aim of developing 3D imaging software that could enable customized manufacturing using 3D printers.
 Initially, Fu and Edelsbrunner funded Geomagic themselves, along with investment from Fu's sister Hong and her husband, and later from a group of angel investors.

 In 1999, Fu relocated Geomagic from Illinois to the Research Triangle Park, North Carolina.
 That year, Franklin Street Partners committed to invest $6.5 million in Geomagic.
 Fu then hired an experienced executive as CEO who ran Geomagic for two years before stepping down when the company was close to bankruptcy.
 Fu returned to the role of CEO in 2001, investing her own money into Geomagic and working without a salary in order to continue paying the company's employees.
 She was able to lead Geomagic back to stability, gaining a significant contract with Align Technology, and Geomagic returned to profitability over the following two years.

 From 2001 to 2003, Geomagic's sales tripled under Fu's leadership.
 The company became known as a leader in digital shape sampling and processing.
 After she and Edelsbrunner divorced, he continued to serve as an advisor at Geomagic.

 In February 2013, Fu sold Geomagic to 3D Systems Corporation, a 3D printing company.
 She became the Chief Strategy Officer and Vice-President of 3D Systems.

 Other roles

 In addition to leading Geomagic, Fu has held a number of advisory roles relating to technology and entrepreneurship and with charitable organizations.
 She has served on the U.S. National Advisory Council on Innovation and Entrepreneurship since 2010 and is also a member of the National Council on Women in Technology.
 In 2012, she was appointed to the board of the Long Now Foundation, a non-profit organization focused on long-term thinking and enduring technology.
 She also serves on the board of the Frank Hawkins Kenan Institute of Private Enterprise at the University of North Carolina, the board of Live Nation Entertainment and is an advisor at Modern Meadow, an organization focused on tissue engineering.
+Since 2017, Ping has served on the Board of Directors of the Burning Man Project; she first attended Burning Man in 2010, and she gave Burning Man a donation to support the purchase of Fly Ranch.